-We are developing a video library to help get you in and get going if your key fob dies.
+We have an extensive and growing video library, most dedicated to helping you get in and get going if your key fob or remote control battery dies.
 The first three are general overviews, followed by videos “keyed” to specific manufacturers and models, where applicable.

-Note: If you don’t find a video covering your make or model, click here to see text instructions, with images.
+Note: If you don’t find a video covering your make or model, click here to get to text instructions, with images.

 These first videos show us getting into and starting a push button start car with a key fob that has gone dead.
-This particular car has a hidden key hole.
+The car we used happens to have a hidden key hole.

 We’ve also added another to help you get past the “Step on the Brake” message you may end up seeing.